-Special Services Commander | Email
+Commander, Special Services | Email

 The Southwest Louisiana Criminalistics Laboratory is a regional crime lab that serves a five parish area (Allen, Beauregard, Calcasieu, Cameron and Jefferson Davis).
-The lab employs eight full time analysts, an evidence custodian, and a director.
-5,000 cases were submitted to the laboratory in 2012.
+The lab employs eight

 The following services are provided by the Southwest Louisiana Crime Lab: